rashidsadeed/high-percision-GPS-data-with-raspberry-pi/README.md

 to use the TTL-USB converter board.

-**NOTE: I'd advise to use a virtal environment to install the libraries and run the program to avoid contradictions** **with other libraries you might be using.
+**NOTE: I'd advise using a virtal environment to install the libraries and run the program to avoid contradictions** **with other libraries you might be using.
 You can do so using the following commands**